Tracardi/tracardi-api/docs/flow/actions/twitter_tweet_action.md

 # Send Twitter tweet plugin

-This plugin adds tweets on your twitter feed.
+This plugin adds tweets on your Twitter feed.

 ## Requirements

-You'll need a twitter account where you need to create a application and generate access keys.
+You'll need a Twitter account where you need to create an application and generate access keys.
 There are 4 keys in total.
 For more details check twitter resource documentation.

 ## Input